PelionIoT/pelion-edge-provisioner/README.md

 For persistent data, docker volume `mongo_data` is created.

 #### Build

 These docker-compose commands have been tested with docker-compose version 1.25.0

 ```
 $ docker-compose build --build-arg fcu_config=<fcu_config_relative_dir_path>
 ```

-This will also install the factory_configuration_utility in api-server image.
-Install steps used in this process are parallely followed as listed in the official fcu documentation here - `factory_configurator_utility.zip/docs/provisioning-fcu/index.html`
+This also installs the factory_configuration_utility in api-server image.
+Install steps used in this process are parallely followed as listed in the official FCU documentation at `factory_configurator_utility.zip/docs/provisioning-fcu/index.html`.

 #### Run